Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 ![Space Invaders screenshot where we can tell different object types: counters, defenses, enemies, player & bullets](images/space-invaders-types.png)

-Some **types** you could identify are counters, shields, friandly ship, enemies, and bullets.
+Some **types** you could identify are counters, shields, friendly ship, enemies, and bullets.

 A type's **values** are each of the individual objects.
 The special enemy, as well as each of the other enemies, will be a distinct value of the **enemy type**.